Sebsprograms/StudyTimer/readme.md

 ## Spec

 A study timer that can be started, stopped and reset.
-The timer is designed to play a peacful indicator sound randomly every 5 - 10 minutes ~ and records at which time interval the buzzes occured.
+The timer is designed to play an indicator sound randomly every 5 - 10 minutes ~ and records at which time interval the sound occured.

 ### What & Why